Sienci-Labs/Resources/superlongboard/slb-troubleshooting.md

 - **Supposed to have multiple Alarms but only one showed up OR after clearing E-stop Alarm there's no message to remind you to home:** this is a current flaw in how grblHAL handles Alarms since they can stack on top of each other but can't be dismissed selectively so all of them get cleared at once.
 In these situations just be mindful of what's happened so, for instance, you can still remember to home your machine on startup.
 - **Alarm 3 or 10 take a couple tries to unlock**: in the newer versions of gSender (1.4.6 onward) this should be fixed where unlocking just takes some time
 - **Alarm 10 on startup**: you should be able to "Click to Unlock Machine" in gSender.
-If this doesn’t work, you can try to:
+If this doesn't work, you can try to:
   - Turn on the board without the E-stop doing anything and the big LED should be Red as well as the small light next to "Halt" on the board which is near the big LED.
   - Rotate to unlock the E-stop, this should turn the smaller red "Halt" light off.
   - Click the Unlock button in gSender.
-  - If your machine doesn’t change to ‘Idle’ (white status light), turn the board off then on again and repeat this process until it goes through
+  - If your machine doesn't change to 'Idle' (white status light), turn the board off then on again and repeat this process until it goes through
-- **Alarm 10 when E-stop not pressed**: the E-stop signal needs to be safe so it’s designed to be very sensitive.
+- **Alarm 10 when E-stop not pressed**: the E-stop signal needs to be safe so it's designed to be very sensitive.
 Check if you have any loose wires or have conductive material in contact with the underside circuitry of the E-stop unit, any of these cases could be causing it to trigger unexpectedly
-- **Alarm 14 unexpectedly or during spindle setup**: this would point to an error in how you’ve set up your spindle, either in the wiring, how you’ve set up the SLB EEPROM values, or how you’ve set up the PD values on your VFD.
-Double-check that everything is as it should be since if there’s a misalignment in any way then the controller won’t receive proper responses and send an Alarm 14 to protect the machine
+- **Alarm 14 unexpectedly or during spindle setup**: this would point to an error in how you've set up your spindle, either in the wiring, how you've set up the SLB EEPROM values, or how you've set up the PD values on your VFD.
+Double-check that everything is as it should be since if there's a misalignment in any way then the controller won't receive proper responses and send an Alarm 14 to protect the machine
 - **Error 1 during Homing**: make sure $39 is turned on
-- **Error 8 or 9 after hitting E-stop**: the typical routine after hitting the E-stop will be to first ‘reset’ the board and then ‘unlock’ it, you’ll get either of these errors if a step in this process is missed
+- **Error 8 or 9 after hitting E-stop**: the typical routine after hitting the E-stop will be to first 'reset' the board and then 'unlock' it, you'll get either of these errors if a step in this process is missed
 - **Error 10 when changing firmware settings:** you're likely trying to turn on a setting that first requires homing ($22) to be enabled before the other setting can be enabled
 - **Error 24 in gSender**: check that you are not loading up a regular file while in Laser mode